 It is the responsibility of Defense Counsel to request an interpreter if needed for the Defendant or defense witnesses by emailing CAD-ALLCOURTINTERPRETERS@pbcgov.org.
 All requests must be received 7 days in advance of the scheduled proceeding.

-Courtroom Media Request: The attorneys are responsible for coordinating any equipment needs only by using this link https://www.15thcircuit.com/form/media-request-form to either request equipment or to request assistance to facilitate the use of their own equipment.
+The attorneys are responsible for coordinating any equipment needs by completing the online Media Request Form to either request equipment or to request assistance to facilitate the use of their own equipment.
 Requests should be made no later than 24 hours prior to the first day of trial.
 The Judicial Assistant will not be available to assist with last minute requests.
 Our IT Department is very capable and willing to help if given proper notice.
 Also, please arrive early to set up and test your equipment prior to jury selection.

 Please do not present proposed agreed orders in court for matters not on the docket.

-Proposed orders for matters not on the docket shall be emailed or given to the Judicial Assistant for review after court.
+Proposed orders for matters not on the docket shall be submitted through Online Services (OLS).
 The agreement shall be indicated either on the face of the proposed order or in an attached email.
 It is the responsibility of the proponent of the agreed order to provide written agreement at the time the proposed order is submitted.
 The Judicial Assistant will not contact opposing counsel to confirm assent if that agreement is not submitted contemporaneously with the proposed order.

 If the agreement of the parties is not provided the proposed order will not be signed.